lfm0006/FOLParser/README.md

 # FOLParser
-A parser for first-order logic.
+A parser for first-order logic reasoning.

 FOLParser was developed in Java using the ANTLR 4.0 framework (https://www.antlr.org/).
 The semantic layer uses the tableaux method for resolution.
 This version is working fine with FOL, requiring improvements for both universal and existential quantifiers.
 Some sentences using quantifiers were tested, giving correct results.
 A test case with 18 propositional formulas was implemented in JUnit, printing in console the formal reasoning using the tableaux method.
 A graph of each resolution by tableaux is generated using dot (Graphviz).

-Some representation features:
+Some representation definitions:
-- Variables start with underline (e.g. _A, _B, etc)
+- Variables starting with underline (e.g. _A, _B, etc)
 - Predicate symbols (e.g. _P(#a), _Q(#b), with constants #a, #b, etc)
 - Functions (e.g. _F(?x), _G(?y), with variables ?x, ?y, etc)
 - Logic operations use the commonplace symbols (AND as &, OR as |, NOT as ~).